gvwilson/sdxjs/module-loader/index.md

 ::: callout
 ### `import` vs. `require`

-Circular dependencies actually *do* work JavaScript's newer `import` syntax.
+Circular dependencies work JavaScript's `import` syntax.
 The difference is that we can reliably analyze files to determine what needs what, get everything into memory, and then resolve dependencies.
-(We can't do this with `require`-based code because someone might call `require` inside a function or create an alias and call `require` through that.)
+We can't do this with `require`-based code because someone might call `require` inside a function or create an alias and call `require` through that.
 Please see <cite>Casciaro2020</cite> for a more detailed discussion.
 :::